The Ethics of Real Estate Photography

 We should not modify images of properties such that the images no longer truthfully and fairly represent that property.
 In particular permanent physical features of the property should not be modified.
 On the other hand, real estate images are intended for marketing purposes and therefore present the property in the very best way possible.
 So image enhancements that do not materially change permanent physical characteristics of the house or surrounding environment are considered standard practice.

 Some people say that any Photoshopping of an image was misrepresentation.
-WRONG: NOT using Photoshopping is a misrepresentation, with most photos taken with a Smartphone or Point & Shoot camera misrepresenting the property.
+WRONG: NOT using Photoshopping is a misrepresentation, with most photos taken with a Smartphone or Point & Shoot camera misrepresenting the property due to their format and in-device processing that they undertake.
 Essentially, no camera/film/sensor – not matter how good it is – has been created yet that comes close what the eyes and brain can see, and it takes Photoshop to correct and bring in close to reality.
 Cameras blow out windows with correctly exposed room interiors, or show windows in dark dungeon-like rooms.
 The eye/brain adjusts the dynamic range automatically.
 So do carefully composited photographs using advanced blending techniques.
 Similarly, slanting walls, cabinets, doors and windows misrepresent a perfectly sound home as structurally unsound where the eye/brain automatically make the correction.
 Some may contend that “people know” the walls are not actually slanted, at which point I reply: “3 seconds in Photoshop/Lightroom will correct that (I’m not joking).
 Are you not willing to invest 3 seconds in your client?”

 Removing permanent structures such as power lines or neighbouring houses is considered unethical.
 I can work around visual obstacles in order to best present the property.
 HOWEVER, you must understand that deliberately hiding an item that you know would probably be unappealing to a potential purchaser is unethical.
 As soon as they actually visit the property, all will be revealed.
 What do you think that person will do if they feel that they have been deceived?
 I will not take out neighbouring houses, power lines, water tanks or any other permanent structure, etc. The penalty for misrepresentation can exceed $220,000.